Snow Peak Collapsible Coffee Drip Review

 Cons: Can collapse while brewing if not careful, certain filters hang very low due to large bottom hole

-The Snow Peak Collapsible is a nicely made stainless steel dripper perfect for travel.
-Once you figure out a few quirks, you will be well on your way to a beautiful cup of coffee every morning.
+The Snow Peak Collapsible is a well-crafted stainless steel dripper perfect for travel.
+Once you learn how to manage a few quirks, you will be well on your way to a beautiful cup of coffee every morning.

 The Snow Peak folds from flat to square in both directions and can easily sit on top of a small cup, a 5" wide camping pot, or anything in between.
-If you have a pointed cone-shaped filter like the ones used for V60 or Chemex, you're good to go.
-If you have a flat-bottomed filter like those for Melitta products, you will need to do a little folding (diagrammed in the otherwise all-Japanese instructions that come with your purchase).
-From there, brewing is the same as any other pour-over style dripper: pre-wet your filter, add coffee, brew away, toss the filter, enjoy!
+If you have a pointed cone-shaped filter like the ones used for a V60 or a Chemex, then you're set to go.
+If you have a flat-bottomed filter like used those for Melitta products, you will need to do a little folding (diagrammed in the otherwise all-Japanese instructions that come with your purchase).
+From there, brewing is the same as any other pour-over style dripper: pre-wet your filter, add coffee, brew away, toss the filter, and enjoy!